Counselling for abuse

 How can counselling help?

-Whatever your situation, it can be helpful to speak with a trained, accredited counsellor or therapist.
-A therapist provides an impartial, safe space to talk about your experiences, concerns, worries, and fears without judgement.
+A therapist provides an impartial, safe space to talk about your experiences and fears without judgment.
 Your therapist can listen to you, help you come to terms with what has happened, and understand your options for moving forward.

 Through working with a therapist, you may start to see a way out and escape from a cycle of powerlessness.
 You deserve to be listened to with respect and without being judged if you choose to talk about your experiences.